roxgib/SPL06-007/readme.md

 barometer.set_mode(Mode::ContinuousPressureTemperature);
 ```

-This is useful if you want to change the sample rate or oversampling values, such as for more rapid updates.
-It is also possible to set the mode to `Mode::Standby` to reduce power consumption.
-Other modes, including measuring only when polled, are not well supported at this time.
+This is useful if you want to change the sample rate or oversampling values, such as for more rapid updates, better precsion, or lower power draw.
+It is also possible to set the mode to `Mode::Standby` to reduce power consumption, and request a single measurement at a time with `Barometer::get_temperature_blocking` and `Barometer::get_pressure_blocking`.

 <!-- Badges -->
 [crates-io]: https://crates.io/crates/spl06-007